xdev-developer/gen4s/README.md

 - **key-schema** - path to key schema, Optional.
 - **value-schema** - path to value schema, Optional.
 - **auto-register-schemas** - register schemas in schema-registry.
+- **write-tombstone-record** - write tombstone record, default false.
+    This tells kafka to delete old records with the same key and keep only the most recent one in a topic partition.

 How schema resolver works: